eqNat/Youtube-Web-Crawler/README.md

 Without specifying an argument, the number of threads defaults to four.

-This crawler will create a sqlite3 database file named 'youtube.db'.
+This crawler will create a sqlite3 database file named 'youtube.db' if one doesn't aleady exist.
 The database consists of two tables: 'videos' and 'channels'.
 The tables are created using the following statements:

 	CREATE TABLE IF NOT EXISTS videos ( id INTEGER(64) PRIMARY KEY,
-	title VARCHAR(100), -- NULL if video is private views INTEGER(64), -- NULL if livestream OR title='Youtube Movies' OR private likes INTEGER(64),    -- NULL if ratings are disabled OR private dislikes INTEGER(64), --
+	title VARCHAR(100), -- NULL if video is private views INTEGER(64), -- NULL if title='Youtube Movies' OR private likes INTEGER(64),    -- NULL if ratings are disabled OR private dislikes INTEGER(64), --
 	lchannel_id INTEGER(64), -- NULL if video is private